 Clearly there are differing accounts on what was communicated by Dr Sampaio.
 It is not unusual for the Commission to be faced with two differing versions of events, and in this case the medical records do not assist to definitively determine what in fact occurred.
 On this basis the review has not found a basis for further action by the Commission in relation to the care and treatment provided by Dr Sampaio-

-The Medical Board and HCCC now consider this matter closed, with no further appeals a coroner’s report was requested via personal appeal directly, and was rejected on the grounds that the Medical Board had sufficiently investigated the matter.
+Twice a coroners enquiry was requested by direct appeal, and was rejected on the grounds that the Medical Board had sufficiently investigated the matter.

 Supplements